-The eight worldly dharmas can prevent us from experiencing inner peace and moksha despite how much we try to reach Nirvana, according to Buddhism.
-The eight worldly dharmas refer to eight particular transitory things in life which limits our sentient understanding to experience happiness.
+The eight worldly concerns can prevent us from experiencing inner peace and moksha despite how much we try to reach Nirvana, according to Buddhism.
+The eight worldly concerns refer to eight particular transitory things in life which limit our sentient understanding to experience happiness.

-Buddhist beliefs reveal that being materialistic or clinging to pride and ego or having a desire of material possessions amounts to suffering, which hinders our ability to experience true happiness.
+Buddhist beliefs reveal that being materialistic or clinging to pride and ego or having a desire for material possessions amounts to suffering, which hinders our ability to experience true happiness.

 “The first step to your spiritual awakening is to work on your concerns,” explains Exploring Your Mind.
-Once we have learned to eliminate negative thoughts, senseless desires, toxic attachments and insecurities related to loss, we can finally begin the process of letting go and detach from material attachments.
+Once we have learned to eliminate negative thoughts, senseless desires, toxic attachments, and insecurities related to loss, we can finally begin the process of letting go and detach from material attachments.

 The Aṣṭalokadharma or Aṭṭhalokadhamma was first mentioned by the great Buddhist master and scholar Nagarjuna.
 It is also known as the Eight Worldly Concerns or Samsaric Dharmas or Eight Worldly Preoccupations or Eight Worldly Winds or the Eight Vicissitudes.

 Ringu Tulku Rinpoche, a Tibetan Buddhist teacher of the Kagyu tradition and the Founder of Karmapa Foundation Europe, explains “Real dharma practice is free from the eight worldly concerns… When your mind is focused on any of the eight worldly concerns, whether on the positive side or the negative side, your activities are not following the dharma.”

 The eight worldly concerns are attachments and aversions that fasten us to the cycle of suffering of samsara.
 The eight worldly concerns comprise four hopes and four corresponding fears with which we endlessly surround ourselves.
 It is only by liberating us from these worldly concerns, we can discover enlightenment.